RECAPEM

 • Early and reliable signs

-• Respiratory distress
+• Respiratory distress.

-• Decreasing respiratory rate and SpO2
+• Decreasing respiratory rate and SpO2.

-• Decreased level of consciousness
+• Decreased level of consciousness.

 2. Look for other confirmatory signs of TPT

-• In mechanical ventilated patients
+• In mechanically ventilated patients

-• Surgical emphysema
+• Surgical emphysema.

 • In spontaneously breathing patients

-• Pleuretic chest pain
+• Pleuretic chest pain.

-• Worsening dyspnea
+• Worsening dyspnea.

 3. Lateralize the disease